skverma618/Nest-Practice/README.md

 `nest g service users`

 - Controller is more of a route handler.
 The core business logic is written in service provider which we just call inside the controller.
+- The main idea of Provider is that it can injected as a dependency.

 `npm run start:dev` have a --watch flag, which acts like nodemon and restart server on new changes.
 THat is why we have this flag only in dev script.